 Taken away by the Communist government after World War II, Bran Castle was given back to the family in 2005.
 The castle still belongs to the Romanian royal family, which operates it as a museum.
 The rooms have been restored to look as they did in Queen Mary’s day, and when her adult children lived there after her death.

 The effect of this is that, despite the fact that the castle dates to the Middle Ages, and despite the crowds of tourists, it is easy to imagine actually living in this castle.
 Its rooms are charming and homely, not nearly as grand as I’ve come to expect in castles.

 It’s just too bad about the crowds, especially the damage they’re likely to do to the furnishings.
+Many of the rooms are, fortunately, roped off from the hordes of visitors.
 It seems to me that, at least in the busy summer season, the management would do well to start imposing limits on the number of visitors.

 Should you visit Dracula’s castle?

 That depends.
 It is certainly a beautiful castle, and, just for that, I would say you should visit.
 However, don’t go during the summer tourist season, as we did.
 You’ll enjoy it more when the crowds are thinner.